Exentr0/DroneProject/README.md

 ## Overview

-The **DroneProject** is a Robotics class project focused on creating an AI-powered drone that can automatically find a landing spot and land safely.
+The **DroneProject** is a Robotics class project focused on creating a drone that can automatically find a landing spot and land safely.

 <u>CLICK ON VIDEO TO WATCH</u>